 I even became a sociable runner for the first time, introducing myself to another Family Fund runner and anyone who I could see with anything relating to Yorkshire on their back.
 I have no idea where this person appeared from but she had certainly calmed the fuck down and she was enjoying the run.

 And then at approximately eight miles, I hit a wall.
 The temperature was getting hotter, my body was aching and I was no longer Billy Big Bollocks.
 The playlist I had carefully selected the day before was now getting on my tits.
-I had decided to abandon the usual tunes I play for running for two reasons.
+I had decided to abandon the usual tunes I play whilst running for two reasons.

 - I had got fed up of listening to the same tunes over and over again over the last seven months